Veterans and Military Personnel

 Throughout my tenure in Congress, I have fought to ensure that our military has the very best equipment, weaponry and training.
 I have also consistently voted to increase benefits to our veterans and to expand education benefits, provide vocational training and make housing more affordable to returning veterans.

 Specifically, I have sponsored the Returning Soldiers' Bill of Rights, supported the Long Island State Veterans Home, voted for veterans housing benefits, voted to keep TRICARE costs low and voted for a tax deduction on TRICARE benefits.
 I was also instrumental in keeping the Manhattan VA open and in blocking private development at the St. Albans VA Community Living Center campus.
 Based on my support of veterans’ initiatives, I was awarded an ‘A’ on the Iraq and Afghanistan Veterans of America report card.

-The Post 9/11 GI bill, enacted in 2008, brought the GI Bill of Rights into the 21st Century and expanded educational benefits for military veterans.
-But there is more work to be done.
-For instance, I strongly support the GI Bill Tuition Fairness Act of 2014, which would expand education opportunities for veterans by allowing them to attend a state-run higher-education institution of their choice at an in-state tuition rate.
+I have worked to expand veterans benefits by supporting the Post 9/11 GI bill, which was enacted in 2008, and brought the GI Bill of Rights into the 21st Century and expanded educational benefits for military veterans.
+But there is more work to be done that is why I strongly supported the Veterans Access, Choice, and Accountability Act, which became law in August 2014 and expanded education opportunities for veterans by allowing them to attend a state-run higher-education institution of their choice at an in-state tuition rate.

 In addition to joblessness, returning veterans also face housing issues.
 I will continue to work with the Department of Veterans Affairs and Department of Housing and Urban Development to ensure veterans get access to affordable housing and the support network they need.